jzawisto/openCVcuda/README.md

 openCVcuda
 ==========

-Installation script for OpenCV with CUDA supptort
+Installation script for OpenCV with CUDA support